Is Trump’s impeachment motivated by hate?

 Let me tell you a brief story from high school—it relates to the topic of this post, I promise.
-I once had a friend in high school whom I liked a lot but who was doing destructive things—destructive both for herself and others.
+I once had a friend in high school whom I liked a lot but who was doing destructive things to herself and others.

-I tried to ignore her actions for a while, but eventually I knew my friend was behaving badly, and I decided to talk to her about her actions.
+I tried to ignore her actions for a while, but eventually I knew my friend was behaving badly.
+And I decided to talk to her about her actions.
 I was afraid to do so, but I believed it was the ethical and moral thing to do.
-Unfortunately, she did not respond well when I talked to her, and she stopped being my friend.
+Unfortunately, she did not respond well when I talked to her.
+She stopped being my friend.

-I was sad.
-I really liked my friend, and I wished we could be friends again, but I knew her behavior was wrong and that I couldn’t condone it.
+I was sad because I really liked my friend.
+And I wished we could be friends again, but I knew her behavior was wrong and that I couldn’t condone it.

 I remember realizing the irony of the situation one day.